facufaz/lop-academy-challenge/readme.md

 To perform the exercises, you must make a **clone** of this repository.
 You can use the text editor and tools that you think are most convenient.

 ## File delivery ✅
 When you finish the 6 proposed exercises, you must upload them to a repository in your github account and share the link with us.

-For this, we provide you with an [exclusive page](https://lop.global/) where, in addition to the link, you can leave us additional comments.
+For this we ask you to send us an email to rrhh@lop.com.ar with the subject "Lop Challenge" and your name with the link to the repository.

 ## Author